Configuring Azure AD CBA with Conditional Access Policies

 Note: While Username binding policy rules could be customized, for this use case we didn’t have the need to do anything here.

-Issuing Certificates to Users
+5. Issuing Client Certificates to Users and Devices

-If your organization uses an MDM such as MEM Intune, SecureW2 can integrate with your infrastructure directly to automatically enroll end-users for certificates through our gateway APIs.
+If your organization uses an MDM such as MEM Intune, SecureW2 can integrate with your infrastructure directly to automatically enroll end users for certificates through our gateway APIs.
 This ensures that the managed devices on your certificates can self-enroll for certificates without any input from the end-users themselves, avoiding any potential misconfigurations.

 Even if your network consists of unmanaged devices, issuing certificates doesn’t need to be complicated, thanks to our onboarding software, JoinNow MultiOS.
 With JoinNow MultiOS, enrolling for certificates is as simple as end-users navigating to your customized onboarding portal, entering their existing credentials, and letting our dissolvable client handle the rest.
 You can read more about this process in our guide.

-Deploy Conditional Access for Azure CBA with SecureW2
+Deploy Conditional Access for Azure CBA With SecureW2

 The greatest challenge to the widespread implementation of digital certificates has been the difficulty associated with managing them.
 Building a PKI to create, issue, and revoke certificates required an enormous amount of expertise that few network administrators had.